-In March 2022, the Partnership announced a definitive agreement to sell its 51% interest in Energy Transfer Canada.
-The sale is expected to result in cash proceeds to Energy Transfer of approximately C\$340 million (US\$264 million at the June 30, 2022 exchange rate), subject to certain purchase price adjustments.
-The transaction is expected to close by the third quarter of 2022.
+In August 2022, the Partnership completed the previously announced sale of its 51% interest in Energy Transfer Canada.
+The sale resulted in cash proceeds to Energy Transfer of C\$390 million (US\$302 million).

-Energy Transfer Canada's assets and liabilities were reflected as held for sale in the Partnership's consolidated balance sheet as of June 30, 2022.
-Energy Transfer Canada's assets and operations are included in the all other segment.
-Energy Transfer Canada does not meet the criteria to be reflected as discontinued operations in the Partnership's consolidated statement of operations.
-Based on the anticipated proceeds of the sale, during the three months ended March 31, 2022, the Partnership recorded a write-down on Energy Transfer Canada's assets of \$300 million, of which \$164 million was allocated to noncontrolling interests and \$136 million was reflected in net income attributable to partners.
+Energy Transfer Canada's assets and operations were included in the Partnership's all other segment until August 2022.
+Energy Transfer Canada did not meet the criteria to be reflected as discontinued operations in the Partnership's consolidated statement of operations.
+Based on the anticipated proceeds upon signing of the share purchase agreement in February 2022, during the three months ended March 31, 2022, the Partnership recorded a write-down on Energy Transfer Canada's assets of \$300 million, of which \$164 million was allocated to noncontrolling interests and \$136 million was reflected in net income attributable to partners.
+Upon the completion of the sale in August 2022, the Partnership recorded an \$85 million loss on deconsolidation.